Comic Jumper: The Adventures of Captain Smiley: Synopsis

 Comic Jumper features unique art styles for individual comics, including Manga (top) and Fantasy (bottom).

-Comic Jumper follows the story of superhero protagonist Captain Smiley and his biologically attached abrasive sidekick, Star.
+Comic Jumper follows the story of arrogant superhero protagonist Captain Smiley and his biologically attached abrasive sidekick, Star.
 The duo must travel through different comic books, each with unique drawing styles, and complete missions to earn popularity.
 Four distinct comic styles exist in the game; Modern, which features bold colors, Fantasy, which features subdued colors and watercolor backgrounds, Silver Age, which is presented with cel-shaded graphics, and Manga, which is presented in black and white.
 When in a respective comic style Captain Smiley and Star's character designs and weaponry adapt to fit the look of the comic.

 Following an issue involving a showdown with his nemesis, Brad, Captain Smiley's comic series, The Adventures of Captain Smiley, is canceled due to poor sales.
 In order to get his own series back up and running again, Captain Smiley and Star, with endorsement from Twisted Pixel, must raise the funds necessary by making guest appearances in other comic books.

 In the fantasy comic, Nanoc the Obliviator, the duo help the mighty warrior, Nanoc, defeat Captain Smiley's enemy, Puttmaster, who has turned the land into a giant mini-golf course.
-In the silver-age comic Improbable Paper Pals, Captain Smiley and Star must assist Paper Lad to find his sidekick Origami Kid and defeat the feminist Mistress Ropes, as well as the various censors constantly trying to fine them.
+In the silver-age comic Improbable Paper Pals, Captain Smiley and Star must assist the young sidekick Paper Lad to find superhero Origami Kid and defeat the feminist Mistress Ropes, as well as the various censors constantly trying to fine them.
 In the shōjo manga, Cutie Cutie Kid Cupids, Captain Smiley must battle his way through a world of hearts and rainbows in order to rescue Brad, who is being forced to be a heartthrob gym teacher.
 After completing these jobs, Captain Smiley is able to relaunch his comic which becomes a hit.
-However, his ego causes tension between his coworkers due to learning nothing from his adventures, resulting all of them to quit, meanwhile Twisted Pixel takes all the profits from the comic's sales, leaving Smiley with nothing.
+However, his ego causes tension between his coworkers due to learning nothing from his adventures, resulting in all of them quitting.
+Meanwhile, Twisted Pixel takes all the profits from the comic's sales, leaving Smiley with nothing.